 Attendees at a silent auction spend the first part of the event checking out the items for auction.
 When they find something they’d like to place a bid on, they use their bidding number to make an anonymous bid on the bid sheet in front of the item.

-It’s important that guests have a specific, predetermined length of time within which they may place bids.
-This creates a sense of urgency and makes sure guests place bids on items they are interested in.
-If there are multiple events happening at the silent auction, like a sit-down dinner, it’s important to close bidding before the dinner so that guests’ attention is not pulled in too many different directions.
+- Establish a closing time.
+Guests should have a specific, predetermined length of time within which they may place bids.
+This creates a sense of urgency and makes sure guests place bids on items they are interested in as soon as possible.
+If multiple events are happening at the silent auction, like a sit-down dinner, consider closing bidding before the dinner so that guests’ attention is not pulled in too many different directions.

+- Have an appropriate number of items available.
 Scott Robertson, an expert in virtual auctions, suggests having no more than one item for every two people at your event.
-Having too many items is overwhelming for guests, and won’t necessarily increase the amount of items purchased.
+Having too many items is overwhelming for guests, and won’t necessarily increase the number of items purchased.

+- Control traffic flow.
 Arrange tables in a way that makes all items easily visible and avoids traffic jams.
 Traffic should move as quickly and efficiently as possible.

+- Organize items strategically.
 Items should be organized from least expensive to most expensive.
 If you place the more expensive items at the start, bidders may only choose to bid on one item as opposed to placing multiple bids on less expensive items.